 Grandparent Gardening Week

-Taking place from 14th-18th March 2016, our first national Grandparent Gardening Week aims to help schools get support from the local community to kick start their gardens into action after the winter.
+Taking place from 1 - 5 April 2019, Grandparent Gardening Week aims to help schools and Early Years settings get support from the local community to kick start their gardens into action after the winter.

-Grandparent Gardening Week was piloted very successfully in Leicestershire last year as part of their public health commissioned programme and thanks to funding from Leicestershire County Council.
-Through the pilot, we learned that hosting gardening activities in school is a great way to reach out and engage grandparents, carers and local residents (including local allotment holders) in school activities, and to get your garden in tip top condition along the way!
+Hosting gardening activities is a great way to reach out and engage grandparents, carers and local residents (including local allotment holders) in your school or nursery activities, and to get your garden in tip top condition along the way!

 Did you know?

 Hosting a Grandparent Gardening Week event could help you meet Food for Life Awards criteria.